 Ramos-Horta returns to East Timor on 17 April.
 He receives a heroes' welcome from a crowd of thousands.

-2010 - On 20 August, Ramos-Horta pardons the 23 rebel soldiers involved in the near deadly attacks on him and Xanana Gusmao on 11 February 2008.
+2010 - Ramos-Horta pardons the 23 rebel soldiers involved in the near fatal attacks on him and Xanana Gusmao on 11 February 2008.
 The 23 had earlier been found guilty of attempted murder and given prison sentences ranging from nine months to 10 years.

 2012 - East Timor's third presidential election is held on 17 March.

 Meanwhile, the UN Mission of Support in East Timor winds up its operations on 31 December.
-Early in 2013 the Australian-led troops from the International Stabilisation Force established following the crisis of 2006 begin to withdraw.
+The Australian-led troops from the International Stabilisation Force established following the crisis of 2006 begin to withdraw early in 2013.
 East Timor is left to stand on its own for the first time since Portuguese settlement over 450 years ago.

 It must have been excruciating for Ramos-Horta as he observed the conflict in Timor-Leste (East Timor) from the outside.
 An estimated 200,000 East Timorese were killed during the 24-year Indonesian occupation.
-Four of Ramos-Horta's own 11 brothers and sisters died at the hands of the Indonesian military.
+Three of Ramos-Horta's own 11 brothers and sisters died.

 But while he has only contempt for the Suharto regime and its domestic and international supporters, Ramos-Horta has no bitterness towards the Indonesian people.
 "One thing I am proud of is that in 24 years of our struggle not one single Indonesian civilian was targeted by the resistance," he has said.
 "No Indonesian civilians, no Indonesian settlers were killed in this country in 24 years.
 No terrorist tactics were ever used against Indonesians in this country, and there was no hatred towards Indonesians."